 When we look at race and gender together, Black men are often among the most disadvantaged groups in society.
 They are among the most hard hit by the recession in terms of joblessness.
 They are less likely than Black women to enroll in and complete college.
 That said, I am hardly an expert in happiness studies… any ideas as to why the gender disparity in self-reported happiness would be so much stronger among Blacks than Whites?

-Via Racialicious, and sender-inners Patricia P. and Dmitriy T.M.Lisa Wade is a professor at Occidental College.
+Via Racialicious, and sender-inners Patricia P. and Dmitriy T.M.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.